Course Catalog for Accelerated Summer College

 This course focuses on individuals and how their thoughts and behaviors are influenced by the presence, real or imagined, of others.
 The course will include topics such as the self, social cognition, social influence, group dynamics, prejudice, attraction, helping behavior, aggression and conflict.

-PS 320 Forensic Psychology
+PS 320 Psychology and Law (Forensic Psychology)

 Forensic Psychology examines psychological research, methods, theory, and practice as they apply to the legal system.
 Topics include psychopathy, schizophrenia, post-traumatic stress disorder, media violence, the psychology of police, mistaken eyewitness testimony, criminal profiling, false confessions, assessments of competence and insanity, jury decision making, punishment and sentencing, and juvenile and adult corrections.
 These issues and others are explored through an examination of the relevant court cases and decisions, media coverage, and empirical literature.